SEERNET/developer-docs/docs/quick-start.md

 ## Setting up

 1. First time users: If you want to use DeepAffects's public API, you must have a free account and API key.
-To create an account and receive <ACCESS_TOKEN> register at our [developer portal](https://developers.deepaffects.com/).
+To create an account and receive <API_KEY> register at our [developer portal](https://developers.deepaffects.com/).
 Once registered, an API Key will be auto-generated for you.
-Use this API Key in place of <ACCESS_TOKEN> in the examples below.
+Use this API Key in place of <API_KEY> in the examples below.

-2. Returning users: If you already have an account, you can always retrieve <ACCESS_TOKEN> and manage your API usage on your DeepAffects [dashboard](https://developers.deepaffects.com) after logging in.
+2. Returning users: If you already have an account, you can always retrieve <API_KEY> and manage your API usage on your DeepAffects [dashboard](https://developers.deepaffects.com) after logging in.

 ## Choose API Product